RolRodr/cbwizard/README.md

 ## Privacy & Security

 CollectionBuilder Wizard takes your privacy seriously.
 Your GitHub token is **AES-256-GCM encrypted** before being stored in the browser, a strict **Content Security Policy** blocks unauthorized scripts and network requests, and **all data is cleared on logout** — nothing is ever sent to a third-party server.
+The entire application runs only on the client side.

 For the full details, see [PRIVACY.md](PRIVACY.md).